esp-rs/espup/README.md

 To better understand what `espup` installs, see [`Rust on ESP targets` chapter of `The Rust on ESP Book`](https://esp-rs.github.io/book/installation/index.html)

 ## Requirements

-Before running or installing `espup`, make sure that the following dependencies are installed.
+Before running or installing `espup`, make sure that [`rustup`](https://rustup.rs/) is installed.
+Linux systems also require the following packages:

-### Linux
 - Ubuntu/Debian
   ```sh
   sudo apt-get install -y gcc build-essential curl pkg-config